ZenProjects/Zabbix-PHP-Module/README.md

 [![Stories in Ready](https://badge.waffle.io/ZenProjects/ZBX-PHP.png?label=ready&title=Ready)](https://waffle.io/ZenProjects/ZBX-PHP)
 # Zabbix PHP Loadable Module

-This directory contains a [Zabbix Loadable module](https://www.zabbix.com/documentation/3.2/manual/config/items/loadablemodules), which extends functionality of Zabbix
+This directory contains a [Zabbix Loadable module](https://www.zabbix.com/documentation/3.2/manual/config/items/loadablemodules), which extends functionality of Zabbix Agent/Server/Proxy.

-Agent/Server/Proxy.
+Like [zlm-cython](https://github.com/vulogov/zlm-cython) this module is loading PHP interpreter inside Zabbix Server/Proxy/Agent address space.

+Is based on my precedente work https://www.zabbix.com/forum/showthread.php?t=8305 to add the possibility to call script inside the zabbix engine.

+it's at this epoc that i'have exchanged with Alexei Vladishev to add the possibility of loadable module...

+Now is done ! thank Alexei !

+With that module you can extend functionality of the Zabbix with PHP module at the infinite.

 # Prerequisite :